 Allocation of Taxes

-The state’s share of the admission fees goes toward the MGC fund, with the option to deposit one cent of each dollar into the state compulsive gamblers fund.
-GGR-based taxes are allocated across various educational and public safety programs.
-A portion is used for the treatment and prevention of gambling addiction, while the rest is intended for aiding Missouri veterans.
+The state’s share of the admission fees is deposited in the MGC fund, with the option to direct one cent of each dollar to the state compulsive gamblers fund.
+Taxes based on gross gaming revenue are distributed among various educational and public safety programs.
+Part of the proceeds supports the treatment and prevention of gambling addiction, while the remainder assists Missouri veterans.

 Withholding Taxes for Players

 Missouri gambling legislation treats promotional credits as regular revenue.
-Last but not least, the state imposes withholding taxes of 4% on all jackpot prizes patrons win on video gaming devices and table games.
-However, the tax rate applies only on condition the jackpot prize exceeds $1,200.
+In addition, the state imposes a withholding tax of 4% on any jackpot won on video gaming devices or table games, provided the prize exceeds $1,200.

 Responsible Gambling Policies in Missouri

 Section 313.842 of the RSMo created the Missouri Compulsive Gamblers Fund, which is integrated within the Department of Mental Health.
-As part of the efforts to combat gambling addiction in the state, ¢0.01 of every admission fee from riverboat casino players goes toward problem gambling programs.
+As part of the efforts to combat gambling addiction in the state, $0.01 of every admission fee from riverboat casino patrons goes toward problem gambling programs.

-Patrons who wish to exclude themselves from gambling participation can do so by joining the Missouri Disassociated Persons Program (DAP).
+Patrons who wish to exclude themselves from gambling can do so by joining the Missouri Disassociated Persons Program (DAP).
 Once added, they can request to be removed from the exclusion list after five years.
-If the person requests a second exclusion after being removed, they will end up on the list for good.
+If a person requests a second exclusion after being removed, they will remain on the list permanently.

-Excluded individuals will not receive any marketing materials from the gambling operators and will have all their loyalty points and other comps forfeited.
+Excluded individuals will not receive marketing materials from gambling operators, and all their loyalty points and other comps will be forfeited.
 Authorized riverboats that hold liquor licenses cannot serve free alcoholic beverages to patrons on the gaming floor.

-All gambling advertisements should present the operators’ products fairly and honestly.
-Misleading marketing content is prohibited.
-Other than that, the operators are not obliged to place on-premise displays with responsible gambling information and treatment hotlines.
+All gambling advertisements must present operators’ products fairly and honestly; misleading marketing content is prohibited.
+Other than that, the operators are not obliged to place on-premises displays with responsible gambling information and treatment hotlines.
 People under 21 cannot access the gaming areas.

 Interactive Gambling in Missouri

-Interactive casinos are yet to gain legal status in the Show-Me State.
+Interactive casinos have yet to gain legal status in the Show-Me State.
 However, residents can legally participate in social casino gaming and play slots or table games via social casino websites or social platforms like Facebook.
-Social players use virtual credits rather than real money to wager.
-Unlike full-scale online casinos, withdrawing one’s winnings is not an option at their social counterparts.
+Players use virtual credits rather than real money to wager.
+Unlike at full-scale online casinos, they cannot withdraw winnings from their social counterparts.

 Some overseas online casinos readily accept real-money wagers from Missourians without holding the required operator and supplier licenses from the MGC.
 Missouri authorities have no history of prosecuting recreational players for engaging in online gambling activities on such offshore sites.

-Nonetheless, playing at them involves some risk since there is always the possibility of falling prey to a rogue operation.
-Little to no consumer protection is in place at some offshore casinos, not to mention deceived players cannot seek legal recourse because these operators are outside the jurisdiction of Missouri authorities.
+Nonetheless, playing on these sites involves risk, as there is always the possibility of falling prey to a rogue operator.
+Little to no consumer protection is available at some offshore casinos, and deceived players cannot seek legal recourse because these operators are outside Missouri jurisdiction.

 The regulatory body also collects the license and operation fees from DFS operators authorized in the state.
-Daily Fantasy Sports are excluded from the definition of gambling according to Section 313.910.
-Section 313.920 (4) stipulates only persons aged 18 or above can legally participate in such contests.
+Daily fantasy sports are excluded from the definition of gambling according to Section 313.910.
+Section 313.920 (4) stipulates that only persons aged 18 or older may legally participate in such contests.

 Sports Betting in Missouri

-Commercial gaming facilities cannot take action on sports events at the moment but by the looks of it, this is about to change soon.
-A proposal that seeks to legalize sports wagering cleared the Missouri House of Representatives with an overwhelming majority of 115-33 in late March 2022.
+Commercial gaming facilities cannot currently accept sports wagers, but that may soon change.
+A proposal to legalize sports betting passed the Missouri House of Representatives by an overwhelming 115–33 margin in late March 2022.

-Sponsored by Rep. Dan Houx (R), HB 2502 would repeal Section 313.800 of the RSMo and add extra provisions for the regulation of sports wagering if it passes into law.
-The bill received overwhelming support from local casino operators and professional sports teams.
-It advanced to the Senate floor in April 2022 and was approved with an 8-1 vote by the Committee on Appropriations.
+Sponsored by Rep. Dan Houx (R), HB 2502 would repeal Section 313.800 of the RSMo and add new provisions for the regulation of sports wagering if enacted.
+The bill has received strong support from local casino operators and professional sports teams.
+It advanced to the Senate floor in April 2022 and was approved 8–1 by the Committee on Appropriations.

 Proposed Tax Rates